When you outlaw cargo bikes, only outlaws ride them!

 This sounds reasonable (especially when it was written in 1962, prior to the modern California Vehicle Code) in that, at the time, there were no bicycles commercially available that safely carried cargo or passengers in front of the pilot.

 Today, however, there are lots of commercially available cargo bikes (many of which we carry at the Flying Pigoen LA shop) with front-mounted passenger space.
-These include my own Workcycles Bakfiets cargo bike, Nihola from Denmark, the Gazelle Cabby, and the famous Christiania cargo tricycle.
-These are no less safe than a rear-mounted baby seat or trailer, so a prohibition on these bikes seems, to me, unreasonable.
+These include my own Workcycles Bakfiets cargo bike, Babboe cargo bicycles and tricycles, CETMA’s bakfiets, and the famous Christiania cargo tricycle.
+These are as safe as a rear-mounted baby seat or trailer (probably more safe!), so a prohibition on these bikes seems, to me, unreasonable.

 Aside from this, the California Vehicle Code offers up a much better law, which carries the spirit of this older law forward: